All About BIS?

 BIS was the first Local Record Centre in Wales and was established in 2000 covering the counties of Breconshire, Radnorshire and Montgomeryshire.
 It was one of 3 pilot record centres in the UK, (the others being in Cheshire and Northeast Scotland), funded by the partners and the Esmee Fairburn Trust through Wildlife Trusts UK.
 These pilot record centres were set up as 'nodes of the National Biodiversity Network (NBN) and would adopt the standards of NBN' (Linking LERC’s Project).
 The BIS Memorandum of Agreement was signed by the founding members in 2000 and in 2001 the 3 staff started populating the species and habitat databases.
-Change to BIS is BIS is celebrating its 20th Anniversary in 2021.
+BIS is celebrating its 20th Anniversary in 2021.

 The Biodiversity Information Service provides a mechanism for collating, sharing and utilising the wealth of biological data and knowledge, which exists in this part of Wales.
 The aim of BIS is to make information on wildlife, their habitats and important sites, readily available to those who need it.
 This will ensure that decisions, which may affect the natural heritage in the Powys and Brecon Beacons National Park area, are made with the best available knowledge.

 BIS was set up as a 'Private Company Limited by Guarantee Without Share Capital' and is therefore a 'not for profit' organisation.
 It is funded by Service level Agreements with its partners and by providing a professional commercial service to other environmental organisations and consultants.

-BIS is now part of the first national network of LERCs in the UK, known as Local Record Centre Wales, which aims to provide seamless biodiversity information to the whole of Wales.
+BIS is now part of the first national network of LERCs in the UK, known as Local Environmental Records Centres Wales, which aims to provide seamless biodiversity information to the whole of Wales.
 South East Wales Biodiversity Records Centre (SEWBReC) was established in 2004.
 North Wales Environmental Information Service (Cofnod) has been providing services since 2007 and finally the network was completed in autumn 2007 when West Wales Biodiversity Information Centre (WWBIC) went 'live'.
 The LERCs work closely together and have a Shared Vision.